 It is easy to fall into tourist traps and get ripped off on the Costa Del Sol if you don’t know where to go.
-I am lucky enough that the few times I have visited Fuengirola I have been with people who have holidayed in Fuengirola their whole lives and appreciate good food as much as I do.
-Hopefully I will be able to pass on their wisdom and recommendations in this article, helping you make the most of your stay and leaving with a belly full of the best food fuengirola has to offer.
+I am lucky enough that the few times I have visited Fuengirola I have been with people who have holidayed there for their whole lives, and also appreciate good food as much as I do.
+Hopefully I will be able to pass on their wisdom and recommendations in this post, helping you make the most of your stay and leaving with a belly full of the best food Fuengirola has to offer.

 La Pergola, Italian – Love getting twice the taste for half the price?
 The Pergola is the place for you.
 This quaint and cosy spot will have you licking your lips when you get a whiff of the doughy smells as you walk through the door.
 Their menu includes a wide range of salads, pasta, pizza and different meats.
 Their friendly staff make you feel as though you have stepped into an old friend’s home.